 |Date||29 November 2018|

 Hallam Conference Centre

-This one day event from the Centre for Longitudinal Studies is an opportunity to hear evidence from a major programme of research examining and comparing the lives and experiences of thousands of individuals across the UK, from multiple generations.
-We will share brand new insights, and ask what these mean for public policy today.
+This one day event from the Centre for Longitudinal Studies was an opportunity to hear evidence from a major programme of research examining and comparing the lives and experiences of thousands of individuals across the UK, from multiple generations.
+We shared brand new insights, and asked what these mean for public policy today.

 Our Cross Cohort Research Programme is a major initiative, using data from our own four cohort studies and other UK studies, to understand how our lives unfold and what can help improve people’s chances in life.

 Incorporating seven projects, the programme has explored many themes relevant to policy makers and practitioners, including:

 At this event delegates had the opportunity to: